mgrnr80/lcfr/README.md

-# luCIFeRO
+# lcfr

-luCIFeRO is a C++ library that implements elliptic curve cryptography algorithms for digital signature (ECDSA).
+lcfr is a C++ library that implements elliptic curve cryptography algorithms for digital signature (ECDSA).

 The library supports SEC curves up to 128 bit security.
 The list includes:
  * 56-bit - secp112r1, secp112r2